 - 2.1 The school buildings, which were located to the east of the site and accessed off Lynncroft, have been demolished.
 The school had two large areas used as playing fields / sports pitches.
 The northern area is within the application site and is at a lower ground level than the southern school field, which is outside of the application site boundary.
-There is approximately a 10m level change over the allocated site as a whole. - 2.2 There are residential buildings to the north of the site, along Garden Road, which are at a lower ground level.
-These are mainly two storey semi-detached dwellings with long gardens, which have mature trees along the common boundary with the school site.
-There is a footpath that links Garden Road to Atherfield Gardens, which is to the west of the site.
-These are two storey semi-detached dwellings which back on to the site.
-These are on a level with the fields.
-To the south of Atherfield, and in the southern most corner, the rear elevations of two storey terraced houses on Grosvenor Road, as well as a small factory to the end of Grosvenor, share the common boundary to their north.
-The site also shares a common boundary with 173 Lynncroft, which is a detached bungalow.
+There is approximately a 10m level change over the allocated site as a whole. - 2.2 There is a footpath that links Garden Road to Atherfield Gardens, which is to the west of the site which is within the blue line.
+The site shares a common boundary with number 173 Lynncroft, which is a detached bungalow.
 To the rear of the bungalow and south of the former school building's location, there is an area of mature trees known as the Canyons.
 These are outside of the application site. - 2.3 To the north of the site, but not directly adjacent, is 28 Garden Road, on the opposite side of the road.
 This property is a Grade II listed building, being a two storey end of terrace dwelling at the corner of Beardsall Road.
-The property is listed for its associate significance, having been lived in by D H Lawrence and is part of the DH Lawrence trail. - 2.4 There is a Public Right of Way which runs from Garden Road, opposite the listed building, southwards (between the school buildings and the playing fields). - 3.
-Relevant Planning History - 3.1 There have been two planning notifications made by the County Council as Education Authority relating to the use of the site as a school and grounds, which were both for security fencing, in 2002 and 2006.
+The property is listed for its associate significance, having been lived in by D H Lawrence and is part of the DH Lawrence trail.

+3. Relevant Planning History